Achievable logoAchievable logo

 Denial of registration applications

 Registration of securities professionals and securities was the primary topic in the previous unit.
-This process empowers the administrator to prevent “bad faith actors” and those with checkered pasts from entering the securities industry.
-That’s why a long list of disclosures are required to be made.
-The regulators are attempting to gain a full picture of a person’s or issuer’s background in order to determine if they’ll be allowed to engage investors.
+This process gives the administrator a way to keep “bad faith actors” and applicants with problematic histories out of the securities industry.
+That’s why applicants must make many disclosures.
+Regulators want a complete picture of a person’s or issuer’s background before allowing them to work with investors.

 • An incomplete, false, or misleading application was submitted